ashokfernandez/FocusBadger/README.md

 - A "Mood" toggle lives alongside the Priority/Projects tabs so you can pick between **Top priority** and **Low effort first**.
 - The selection highlights tasks across both tabs: urgent/important items glow in the priority matrix while quick wins get a green tint in project lists.
+- Project cards inherit the same mood so entire sections pulse purple for top priorities or tint green for easy wins, making hot spots obvious even in the project view.
 - The control is mobile-friendly, stacking under the tabs on small screens and staying pinned to the right on larger layouts.

 ### GitHub Pages